manojpramesh/solidity-cheatsheet/README.md

 Events allow the convenient usage of the EVM logging facilities, which in turn can be used to “call” JavaScript callbacks in the user interface of a dapp, which listen for these events.

-Up to three parameters can receive the attribute indexed which will cause the respective arguments to be searched for
+Up to three parameters can receive the attribute indexed, which will cause the respective arguments to be searched for.

 > All non-indexed arguments will be stored in the data part of the log.